 - Understanding Local Government;

 - Serving on Council;

 - Meeting Procedures;

 - Conflicts of Interests; and

 - Understanding financial reports and budgets.

-The Elected Members Professional Development Register 2019/2020 at Attachment 1 sets out the mandatory courses and the progress towards completion of each mandatory course.
+The Register at Attachment 1 sets out the mandatory courses and the progress towards completion of each mandatory course by each of the above Elected Members.